maxwellk24/ECE445_Notebook/Ben/README.md

 avrdude: stk500_getsync() attempt 10 of 10: not in sync: resp=0x66
 Problem uploading to board.
 See https://support.arduino.cc/hc/en-us/sections/360003198300 for suggestions.

+**MAX KRAMER** met several times this week to figure out what was going on.
+It turns out that our external 16MHz clock was not oscillating.
+We tried to work around this by removing the 16MHz clock and tried using the internal 8MHz.
+Again, we got the same error as above.

+Our schematic for the MCU is almost identical to schematics we found online (of working projects AND Arduino's official website).
+After meeting several times and having no luck, we decided to omit the MCU on the PCB, and instead focus on the core features of our project.

 # 03/25/2024